Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: Mathematical Framework of Optimization Stability

-We utilize the Rank-Preserving Transversality Property (RPTP) theory to prove why our architecture allows such expansion without collapse.
-We proceed in four logical stages: from local block stability to global network optimization.
+I utilize the Rank-Preserving Transversality Property (RPTP) theory to provide a framework explaining why my architecture allows such expansion without collapse.
+I proceed in four logical stages: from local block stability to global network optimization.